-The \$10 tickets and the schedule for the bus shuttle will be available at the shuttle ticket booth located at 6:00 and Evolution.
+The \$10 tickets and the schedule for the bus shuttle will be available at the shuttle ticket booth located near 6:00 and Divorce.
 You must be sober, dressed appropriately for town, and carrying your event ticket stub and wearing the wristband issued to you when you purchase a bus ticket.
-Shuttles run from 10:00 a.m.- 4:00 p.m.
+Shuttles run every two hours from 10:00 a.m.- 4:00 p.m.
 Wednesday through Friday, and 10:00 a.m. - 2:00 p.m. on Saturday.